vaibhawvipul/vaibhawvipul.github.io/_posts/2024-09-24-Distributed-Training-of-Deep-Learning-models-:-Part-~-1.md

 This [paper](https://www.usenix.org/system/files/osdi22-zheng-lianmin.pdf) introduces Alpa, a system that automates inter- and intra-operator parallelism for distributed deep learning.

+*Note: I have only done first reading of the paper, so I might not have understood or read everything correctly, especially the mathematical part.*

 Alpa distributes the training of large DL models by viewing parallelisms as two hierarchical levels: inter-operator and intra-operator parallelisms.

 The key idea is that parallelization techniques can be organized hierarchically and mapped to the compute cluster's structure.
 Different techniques have varying communication bandwidth needs, while clusters have a similar hierarchy: nearby devices have high bandwidth, and distant ones have limited bandwidth.